Chapter 2 Geographic data in R

 cex =) represent country populations, on a map of the world.

-A basic version of the map can be created with the following commands (see exercises at the end of this chapter and the script
+An unprojected version of this figure can be created with the following commands (see exercises at the end of this chapter and the script

 The code above uses the function